krisztinanmth/React-Redux/README.md

         * learn to handle forms in redux<br />
         * master crud operations in React/Redux<br />
         * practise error handling<br />

+### translate
+  a simple and straightforward app, which shows a language selector at the top of the screen ... any time the user clicks on a flag, a form is rendered in chosen language underneath<br />
+    ⚽️ **aim of project:**<br />
+      * learn how to use Context system with React<br />

 ### blog
   fetching blog posts and author data from JSONPlaceholder API and rendering them<br />